 How to tell the difference between male and female cannabis plants

 Distinguishing between male and female plants is important, and the earlier you can separate the two, the better.
 Only female plants produce THC-rich flowers.
 The only reason to produce male plants is to pollinate a mother plant and propagate new plants from seed.
 By the time a plant is about 6 weeks old, you can look at a plant’s nodes and determine the gender.
+There are even DNA testing services that allow you to sex cannabis plants in as few as 2 week

 Male plants will produce pollen sacs.
 These structures look like tiny little balls, ultimately becoming a bunch of upside down bananas.
 They look a lot like pistils early on, but become easier to distinguish as they get older.
 On the other hand, female cannabis plants produce pistils which look like thin hairs at first and then develop into lumpy pistils containing ovules and stigmas.
 Barring the choice to reproduce new plants through pollination instead of cloning, cultivators should take great care to keep male plants away from female plants.